Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Appendix

 \begin{quote} \emph{Is it possible to apply \newDAS{} over the whole layer representation?} \end{quote}

 It is possible for smaller models if we are learning a full-rank square rotation matrix.
-It is impossible for Alpaca now.
-Let's say we align 10 token representations together, we will have a total dimension size of 40,960.
+It is intractable for Alpaca at present.
+Let's say we align 10 token representations together.
+We will have a total dimension size of 40,960.
 This leads to a rotation matrix containing 1.6B parameters.
-Given the current orthogonalization process in \texttt{torch}, it will require a GPU with memory larger than the current A100 GPU just to fit in a trainable rotation matrix.
+Given the current orthogonalization process in \texttt{torch}, this will require a GPU with memory larger than the current A100 GPU just to fit in a trainable rotation matrix.